Cheshire East Council and its partners are offering a range of advice and support to residents on how to keep warm, well and safe this winter.

 Our advice includes:

 ● Insulate your loft or walls to keep the heat in.
-Free and impartial advice about energy saving measures, grants and discounts is available from the Save Energy Advice Line on 0800 043 0151 or visit: www.cheshireeast.gov.uk/helpwithheating
+Free and impartial advice about energy saving measures, grants and discounts is available from the Cheshire Green Doctor on 0808 168 3547 or visit: www.cheshireeast.gov.uk/helpwithheating;

-● If a member of your household is of pensionable age, has a disability, is chronically sick, has hearing and/or visual difficulties or you have a child under eight-years-old, you may be eligible for free or priority services.
-You can contact your energy supplier to check.
+● If a member of your household is of pensionable age, has a disability, has a chronic illness, has hearing and/or visual difficulties or you have a child under eight-years-old, you may be eligible for free or priority services.
+You can contact your energy supplier to check;

-● If electricity supplies go down in your area, do not assume that your supplier knows – call them and have your name, postcode, house number and telephone number handy.
+● If electricity supplies go down in your area, do not assume that your supplier knows – call them and have your name, postcode, house number and telephone number handy and;

 “For those that do need a little extra help, there is lots of support out there and we’ll be issuing advice and information throughout the winter period.

 “I’d also like to encourage residents to keep an eye on friends, family members and neighbours during the colder weather, as some people can find it quite isolating.”

 For further winter-related advice including information about getting your flu jab, visit: www.cheshireeast.gov.uk and scroll down to the winter wellbeing section.
 Advice can also be found on the council’s Facebook page www.facebook.com/cheshireeastcouncil and on Twitter @CheshireEast

 Residents can help friends and neighbours, who are unable to access the internet, by downloading and printing off information and giving it to them.